faransikandar/Demos/stock-spread-model/README.md

 **Future Areas for Improvement - Public-Facing**
 - Look into PyPI
-- Look into supplementing with FinGPT
+- Look into supplementing with FinGPT - for additional features, or otherwise?